Fresh setting for rural pub dining

-The concept of candle-lit dinners may feel a bit old‑school, conjuring images of formal dining à deux, so be prepared to have your preconceptions snuffed out at Candlelight Inn.
+The concept of candlelit dinners feels a bit old‑school – conjouring images of formal dining a deux – so be prepared to have your preconceptions snuffed out at Candlelight Inn.

-Owners Mike and Simon Rose‑Macleod have given the charming 17th century pub a tasteful contemporary makeover via country‑living styling and smart food – and the result is fabulous.
+Owners Mike and Simon Rose‑Macleod have given the charming 17th‑century pub a tasteful and contemporary makeover via country‑living styling and smart food, and the result is fabulous.

-You have to put in the effort to get there – it’s uber rural, in the heart of the Blackdown Hills – but every twisting country mile is worth it for Aaron Ashworth’s on-point cooking and the friendly service from Mike and team.
+You have to put in the effort to get there – it’s uber rural, in the heart of the Blackdown Hills – but every country mile is worth it for chef Aaron Ashworth’s cooking and the friendly service from Mike and team.

-Go casual and order from the pub menu in an astonishingly attractive bar, or book a table in the beams‑and‑fireplace dining area where a more upscale menu is paired with hedgerow flowers on the table and, of course, flickering candles.
+Go casual and order from the pub menu in the very attractive bar.
+Or book a table in the beams‑and‑fireplace dining area where a more upscale menu is complemented by hedgerow flowers on the table and, of course, flickering candles.

-Beautifully prepared multidimensional dishes showcase local produce (including ingredients from the garden) and in appropriate portion sizes, so you can do pudding without sinking into a food coma.
-In fact, the desserts are worth pacing yourself for: crisp buttery mille feuille, pleasingly wobbly pannacotta, seriously good homemade sorbets and handcrafted petits fours (plus locally roasted speciality coffee) are utterly top-notch.
+Beautifully prepared multidimensional dishes showcase local produce (including ingredients from the garden) and in appropriate portion sizes, so you can still do pudding with aplomb.